-- Social distancing of 6 feet from others should be maintained when possible.
+- Social distancing of six feet from others should be maintained when possible.

 - In common spaces, marks on floors should be used to maintain social distancing.

-- Inpatients are only allowed to go outside with staff or if they have an approved on-campus pass (patients or caregivers with on-campus pass are identified by a green armband).
+- Inpatients are only allowed to go outside if they have an approved on-campus pass; patients or caregivers with on-campus passes are identified by a green armband.

-- Inpatients who have on-campus passes must be socially distanced in designated common areas and cannot use this time to meet with visitors or visit other patients
+- Inpatients who have on-campus passes must be socially distanced in designated common areas and cannot use this time to meet with unscreened visitors or visit other patients' rooms.

 - Social distancing of 6 feet is required at all times in public spaces.